- Q.What is the recertification requirement?

 - Q.How long is a Microsoft Certification valid?

 Microsoft Certifications are valuable in the market and will remain valuable as long as companies are using the technologies covered in the certification.
-Over time, certifications will retire and will transition to a “legacy” status.
+Over time, certifications will retire and eventually will transition to a “legacy” status.
 Legacy Microsoft Certifications will appear on your transcript designated as such.
 Refer to the certification page for the most current information regarding status.

 - Q.Are there upgrade paths available for Microsoft Certifications?